smpurkis/fast_json_normalize/README.md

 pip install fast-json-normalize
 ```

-(plan on making a pull request once I've integrated it into a fork of [Pandas](https://github.com/pandas-dev/pandas)
+~(plan on making a pull request once I've integrated it into a fork of [Pandas](https://github.com/pandas-dev/pandas)~
+Pull request has been accepted into [Pandas](https://github.com/pandas-dev/pandas), see [40035](https://github.com/pandas-dev/pandas/pull/40035)